abenhamdi/abenhamdi/README.md

 🎓 Recently certified project AI Manager from La Plateforme, Marseille.

-🌱 Masters in Computer Science and a Certified with Talen and QlikView APi.
+🌱 Masters in Computer Science and a Certified with Talend and QlikView APi.

 ✍️ In my curious, I read books, love to play football with freinds.